NEW COURSE due to 2026 SNOW CONDITIONS – updated 4/15

 TRANSITIONS & TIMING

 You will have a transponder that must be worn for every leg.
 If it is not worn, you will not get a time.
-There will be only one transponder per team and it must be handed off at each transition, starting with Alpine and finishing with the Sprint.
-Do not lose the transponder!
-If you do, you will have to pay for it.
+There will be only one transponder per team and it must be handed off at each transition, starting with the Mountain Run and finishing with the Sprint.

 A: 0-1 | B: 2-3 | C: 4-5 | D: 6-7 | E: 8-9

-Upon leaving the Transition Zone, bike racers will proceed out of the West Village Parking lot towards Bend for 20 miles.
+Upon leaving the Transition Zone, bike racers will proceed out of the Sunrise Parking lot towards Bend for about 19 miles.
 ABSOLUTELY NO DRAFTING IS ALLOWED WHILE ON THE BIKE COURSE.
 PLEASE SEE PPP DRAFTING POLICY FOR MORE DETAILS.

 The course is primarily downhill with one uphill climb after the Sunriver Junction.
 Parents may not ride with their children on bike course.
 ONLY those competitors who are doing the Bike Leg are to be riding on the course (extra riders impede safety).
 Remember to have your Bib# visible as you approach the Bike Finish for the volunteers to call your number for your teammate or support crew to be ready.
-The Bike Finish will be just before the Mt.
-Washington Roundabout.
+The Bike Finish will be just before the Reed Market Roudabout.

 As you approach the Bike-to-Run Transition be sure to slow down and look for signs.
 You will be directed to exit the bike lane on Century Drive and enter a small paved path that will lead you to the Transition Zone.
 The path is only wide enough for 1-2 bikers, so be prepared to yield to those in front of you.
 If all goes according to plan, volunteers and transponder readers will support the transition with teammates by calling out approaching numbers.
 For racers who may need it, there will be a clothing/shoe drop-off area in this Transition Zone for racers to use the morning of the race.